Optimal foraging theory: Predator–prey interaction

-The marginal value theorem and optimal foraging
+Marginal value theorem and optimal foraging

 The marginal value theorem is a type of optimality model that is often applied to optimal foraging.
 This theorem is used to describe a situation in which an organism searching for food in a patch must decide when it is economically favorable to leave.
 While the animal is within a patch, it experiences the law of diminishing returns, where it becomes harder and harder to find prey as time goes on.
 This may be because the prey is being depleted, the prey begins to take evasive action and becomes harder to catch, or the predator starts crossing its own path more as it searches.
 This law of diminishing returns can be shown as a curve of energy gain per time spent in a patch (Figure 3).
 The curve starts off with a steep slope and gradually levels off as prey becomes harder to find.
 Another important cost to consider is the traveling time between different patches and the nesting site.
 An animal loses foraging time while it travels and expends energy through its locomotion.

 In this model, the currency being optimized is usually net energy gain per unit time.
 The constraints are the travel time and the shape of the curve of diminishing returns.
 Graphically, the currency (net energy gain per unit time) is given by the slope of a diagonal line that starts at the beginning of traveling time and intersects the curve of diminishing returns (Figure 3).
 In order to maximize the currency, one wants the line with the greatest slope that still touches the curve (the tangent line).
 The place that this line touches the curve provides the optimal decision rule of the amount of time that the animal should spend in a patch before leaving.